csecht/count-and-size/README.md

     py -m pip install -r requirements.txt (Windows) python -m pip install -r requirements.txt (Windows)

-Note that the PyAMG package listed in requirements.txt is used only with `size_it_RW.py` and is not required for `size_it.py`.
-See https://pypi.org/project/pyamg/ for information.

-As with all repository downloads, it is a good idea to install the requirements in a Python virtual environment to avoid undesired changes in your system's Python library.
+As with all repository downloads, it is good practice to install the required packages in a Python virtual environment to avoid undesired changes in your system's Python library.

 ### Screenshots:
 Most screenshots are from an Ubuntu Linux platform.
 For Windows and macOS platforms, window and widget look or layout may be different.